PoliticalGraveyard.com

 Boyle, Walter C. — of La Crosse, La Crosse County, Wis.
 Republican.
 Alternate delegate to Republican National Convention from Wisconsin, 1940.
 Presumed deceased.
 Burial location unknown.

-Boyle, Walter Fabien (b.
-1875) — also known as Walter F. Boyle — of Atlanta, Fulton County, Ga.; McLean, Fairfax County, Va.
+Boyle, Walter Fabien (1875-1956) — also known as Walter F. Boyle — of Atlanta, Fulton County, Ga.; McLean, Fairfax County, Va.
 Born in Augusta, Richmond County, Ga., December 14, 1875.
-Son of Thaddeus Walton Boyle and Josephine (Wilson) Boyle.
-Served in the U.S. Army during the Spanish-American War; U.S. Consul in Ceiba, 1914-15; Puerto Cortes, 1915-17; San Luis Potosi, 1924; Auckland, 1926-32; U.S. Consul General in Guatemala City, 1938-41.
-Burial location unknown.
+Served in the U.S. Army during the Spanish-American War; postal clerk; U.S. Consul in Ceiba, 1914-15; Puerto Cortes, 1915-18; Mexicali, 1918-22; San Luis Potosi, 1922-25; Auckland, 1925-32; U.S. Consul General in Guatemala City, 1938-41.
+Died in McLean, Fairfax County, Va., February 13, 1956 (age 80 years, 61 days).
+Interment at Magnolia Cemetery, Augusta, Ga.

 Boyle, William F. — of Philadelphia, Philadelphia County, Pa.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 1960, 1964.
 Still living as of 1964.

 Boyle, William Marshall, Jr. (1903-1961) — also known as William M. Boyle, Jr.; Bill Boyle — of Kansas City, Jackson County, Mo.
 Born in Leavenworth, Leavenworth County, Kan., February 2, 1903.
-Son of Clara Boyle.
 Democrat.
 Lawyer; Director, Kansas City Police, 1939; Chairman of Democratic National Committee, 1949-51; investigated in 1951 by the Senate Investigating Committee over his acceptance of fees from the American Lithifold Corporation of St. Louis, in return for using his influence as Democratic national chair to obtain loans for the company from the U.S. Reconstruction Finance Corporation; claimed to have been vindicated, but ultimately resigned under fire.
 Irish ancestry.
 Died in Washington, D.C., August 30, 1961 (age 58 years, 209 days).
 Burial location unknown.

-Relatives: Married to Genevieve Hayde.
+Relatives: Son of Clara Boyle; married to Genevieve Hayde.

 Boyle, William Sebastian (1888-1949) — also known as William S. Boyle — of San Francisco, Calif.; Virginia City, Storey County, Nev.; Reno, Washoe County, Nev.
 Born in San Francisco, Calif., January 22, 1888.
 Democrat.
 Brickmason; served in the U.S. Army during World War I; lawyer; Nevada Democratic state chair, 1931; delegate to Democratic National Convention from Nevada, 1936 (secretary, Platform Committee; speaker); U.S. Attorney for Nevada, 1939.
 Irish ancestry.
 Died in 1949 (age about 61 years).
 Interment somewhere in Reno, Nev.